When Faster Money Raises Risk: How Banks Rebuild Trust in 2026

 So this article breaks down what banks need to rebuild in 2026 to stay competitive and preserve customer loyalty.

-Three Pillars of the 2026 Payment Stack
+Three Pillars of the 2026 Payment Digitalisation Stack

 In 2026, payment digitalisation is built on three pillars.
 First, digital identity, where onboarding and authentication become part of the payment experience.
 Second, AI-driven risk and fraud controls that make decisions in real time.
 Third, instant payment rails that move money 24/7 and force banks to modernize operations around speed.